rimusa/rimusa.github.io/docs/_pages/research.md

 ## Seminars and Presentations

+- **Ricardo Muñoz Sánchez**. "_Using the Flow of Information to Detect False News (Idea Seminar)_", presented at the Högre seminarium of the Department of Swedish, Multilingualism, Language Technology at the University of Gothenburg (January 23rd, 2023). ([slides](../documents/presentations/Idea_Seminar.pdf))

 - Anna Lindahl, Arianna Masciolini, **Ricardo Muñoz Sánchez**, Stian Rødven-Eide. "_A gentle introduction to argument mining_", presented at the CLASP Seminar (October 21st, 2022). ([link](https://gu-clasp.github.io/events/seminars/2022-10-21/), [slides](../documents/presentations/A%20gentle%20introduction%20to%20argument%20mining.pdf))